LoginRadius/docs/content/Get started Node js/Get Started - Node.js.md

   }
 ```

-Replace the placeholders in the config object with your LoginRadius credentials **apikey, apisecret, sitename**. which find from previous step.
+Replace the placeholders in the config object with your LoginRadius credentials **API Key, API Secret, and App Name**. you found in the Get Credentials step.

 Pass the proxy configurations if you want to set Http Server Proxy Configuration through your Node.js SDK.
-Host and port are required to set Http Server Proxy configuration (username and password are optional).
+Host and port are required to set Http Server Proxy configuration while username and password are optional.

 Require the `loginradius-sdk` package and pass the config object